This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

-- Crib / Bassinet / Co-Sleeper: the choice is yours.
+Crib / Bassinet / Co-Sleeper: the choice is yours.
 I would definitely recommend a bassinet or co-sleeper for the very first few months (usually 4 months), and then move your baby to a crib (when they hit the 4 months sleep regression!).
 However, some moms put their babies straight into a crib.

 I absolutely loved using the Chicco Next2Me co-sleeper, it made breastfeeding at night so much easier!
 I wish we did the same with our first daughter, instead of putting her on a bassinet separate from the bed.

 An absolute must in the baby essentials checklist pdf is the mattress protector!
 You definitely want this to avoid any stain or smell to get on the mattress.
-Again, get 2, so you have a change.
+And get 2, so you have a change.

 One trick I learnt with my first daughter?
 Put both on, and just take the top one off if it gets dirty!
 Avoids trying to put a clean one on in the middle of the night.

 A Crib Mobile is such a great item to have for your baby!
-It will take a little while for your baby to start seeing this, but once they do, it’s a nice entertainment for them to have.
+It will take a little while for your baby to start seeing this, but once they do, it’s a really nice entertainment!

-- Baby Monitor: I really recommend getting one for your peace of mind.
-There are so many different options our there: with just audio, with video as well, with WiFi or no WiFi, with temperature reader, etc.
+I really recommend getting a Baby Monitor for your peace of mind.
+There are so many different options out there: with just audio, with video as well, with WiFi or no WiFi, with temperature reader, etc.

-I personally use the Hushh Portable White Noise Machine and I love the fact that I can hook it on the car seat or stroller when I am out.
+I personally uses the Hushh Portable White Noise Machine and I love the fact that I can hook it on the car seat or stroller when I am out.

-- Night Light: having a dimmed light in the room makes it so much easier to settle your baby when putting them to sleep.
+Having a dimmed night light in the room makes it so much easier to settle your baby when putting them to sleep.
 And will make them feel safer in the room when they grow older.
 In fact, as such, it can be a perfect pacifier alternative.

 I use an Himalayan Salt Lamp, which is said to emit a stream of negative ions that can purify the air against allergens and pollutants to relieve stress.
 Plus it’s pink, so perfect for our daughter’s room.